yliu634/spotdb/doc/index.md

 A database may only be opened by one process at a time.
 The leveldb implementation acquires a lock from the operating system to prevent misuse.
-Within a single process, the same `leveldb::DB` object may be safely shared by multiple concurrent threads.
+Within a single process, the same `spotkv::DB` object may be safely shared by multiple concurrent threads.
 I.e., different threads may write into or fetch iterators or call Get on the same database without any external synchronization (the leveldb implementation will automatically do the required synchronization).